shadeops/houdini-pbrt-v3/README.md

 Motivation
 ----------
+Support the amazing project that is pbrt and indirectly provide more test cases for the renderer.
-pbrt is a fantastic resource and the authors well deserve all the kudos given.
-A common use case in a vfx production environment is to add functionality to an existing 3rd party rendering engine.
-Often the internals of that engine are closed making it difficult when debugging a new algorithm.
+More selfishly a common use case in a vfx production environment is to add functionality to an existing 3rd party rendering engine.
+Often the internals of that engine are closed making it difficult to experiment with new algorithms.
 With pbrt the development of new approaches can be developed within a well documented and open system.
 By providing an exporter for Houdini to pbrt makes translating larger production scenes into a test environment much easier.

 Design Goals
 ------------